 - It is instantaneous.
 You can get instant feedback from participants about how effective the remote interpreting was during the video call.

 How does remote interpreting work in international video calls?

 Remote video call interpreting can be delivered in a number of different ways.
 Here are some common remote interpreting methods.

 This type of remote interpreting involves the interpreter summarising what is being said after every pause or break by one of the participants on your video conference.
 There is typically 30 to 60-second pauses between speakers.

-This method involves the interpreter delivering a full translation of your video call as it happens, without any gaps in between speakers.
+This method involves the interpreter delivering a full conveying of your video call as it happens, without any gaps in between speakers.
 There are several types of simultaneous interpreting methods depending on how many languages you require and for what purpose.

 When it comes to international video calls where multiple languages are being spoken, simultaneous interpreters will often translate from one language into another via an earpiece or headset.
-This ensures that only the desired recipient hears the translation.
+This ensures that only the desired recipient hears the interpreting.
 You’ll need multiple translators if there are 2 or more languages being spoken on the call.

 Simultaneous interpreting offers a range of benefits for all participants, including that it’s less distracting, quick and efficient.